inariksit/cgsat/paper/lrec/notes.md

    * In that case, the input would already trigger `r1`
    * Cannot do neither => conflict

 Now contrast with a rule sequence where the second rule actually performs an action to its target.
-As before, but `r2` is changed for `s2`.
+As before, but `r2` is changed for `s5`.

 ```
-REMOVE:r1 V IF (-1C Det)
+REMOVE:r4 V   IF (-1C Det)
-SELECT:s2 Det IF (1 V)
+SELECT:s5 Det IF (1 V)
-REMOVE:r3 V IF (-1 Det)
+REMOVE:r6 V   IF (-1 Det)
 ```

-Now it is possible to construe something that will get past the first rule *and* will trigger the 3rd rule:
+Now it is possible to construe something that will get past the first rule *and* will trigger r6:

 ```
 "<w1>"